Wikpi/Scrapper/README.md

-Download Python here:
+Download Python3 here:
 https://www.python.org/downloads/

-Download MySQL here:
+Download MySQL 8.0 here:
 https://dev.mysql.com/downloads/installer/

 You will need to go to command prompt or terminal and install a few necessary modules.